Payment Error Rate Measurement (PERM)

 - The collection and review of protected health information for review purposes is permissible by the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and implementing regulations at 45 Code of Federal Regulations, parts 160 and 164.

 What happens if the provider does not cooperate?

-- The Department’s Program Integrity section will recover payments from medical records that have not been submitted or after the 75-day calendar due date.
+- The Department will recover payments if supporting medical records have not been submitted to the federal Review Contractor.

 What happens if there is an error finding in medical review?

 - The federal Review Contractor will notify the Department about the error, and the Department has the option to agree or disagree with its findings.

 - The Department can file a request for a Difference Resolution and providers may be contacted to assist in the Difference Resolution process.

 What if an error is confirmed?